 About CapitolRiver Council

 CapitolRiver Council is one of the 17 district councils for the City of Saint Paul.
 CRC is a private, 501(c)3 non-profit organization that exists to engage residents, business owners, workers and property owners in issues and projects that affect downtown Saint Paul and the Capitol area.

-(Unless otherwise noted, the location is 180 East 5th Street, Skyway Level Conference Room B)
+(Unless otherwise noted, meetings are held at 180 East 5th Street, Skyway Level Conference Room B)

 Tuesday, Feb.
 18, 5:15 p.m. - CRC Board Meeting

 - Wednesday, Feb.
 19, 5:30 p.m. - City Public Hearing on requested boundary change, in City Council Chambers, City Hall

 - Thursday, Feb.
 27, 6 p.m. at Black Dog - Ward 2 Downtown Resident Meeting

 - Friday, Feb.
 28, 9:00 a.m. - Skyway Governance Advisory Committee meeting

 - More events